 This is the Addison in leather and with nailheads from the side.
 I love this recliner chair from the side because there is a beautiful pitch to the back.
-This degree of pitch is less the norm for a recliner chair.
+This degree of pitch is less than the norm for a recliner chair.
 I’m not sure why, but it is.

-However, Pottery Barn (most of the upholstery is now made in North Carolina) makes another recliner chair that I actually used to own, but in the chair version.
+However, Pottery Barn (most of the upholstery is now made in North Carolina) makes another recliner chair that I used to own, but in the chair version.

-The classic art-deco club chair inspired Manhattan chair from PB has been in their line forever.
+The classic art-deco club chair-inspired Manhattan chair from PB has been in their line forever.
 Circa 2000, a client was getting rid of hers, and I purchased them from her.
 They were quite comfortable, as I recall, and looked terrific in our basement.

 Can you believe this is a recliner chair?
 Well, it is, and it comes in dozens of fabrics.
 And no worries, many of them are solid.